-- The Tri NZ Technical Delegate will appoint the members of the Competition Jury as follows: - (i) The Competition Jury shall be a minimum of two and not more than three and the persons appointed must be fully conversant with these competition rules: - (ii) The Technical Delegate shall chair the Competition Jury; - (iii) The other jury members may include the Competition Manager, a Member of the Tri NZ Technical Advisory Group, a member of the Tri NZ Board or any other person who is conversant with these rules and is free of any conflicts of interest; - (iv) A member of the Tri NZ Board should be part of the Competition Jury for National Championship events.
-Should a Board Member be unavailable then a member of the Tri NZ Staff may be substituted. - b) Duties of the Competition Jury: - (i) The Competition Jury rules on all Protests and on Level one Appeals - (ii) The Competition Jury may recommend the modification of the competition results as a consequence of their decision on the appeal or protest; - (iii) The Competition Jury chair is responsible for filing a written statement on all Protests and Appeals and decisions reached.

-c) Competition Jury Integrity:
+- The Tri NZ Technical Delegate will appoint the members of the Competition Jury as follows: - (i) The Competition Jury shall be a minimum of two and not more than three and the persons appointed must be fully conversant with these competition rules; - (ii) The Technical Delegate shall chair the Competition Jury; - (iii) The other jury members may include the Competition Manager, a member of the Tri NZ Board or any other person who is conversant with these rules and is free of any conflicts of interest; - (iv) A member of the Tri NZ Technical Advisory Group may serve on the jury provided they have not officiated at the event. - (v) A member of the Tri NZ Board should be part of the Competition Jury for National Championship events.
+Should a Board Member be unavailable then a member of the Tri NZ senior leadership team (i.e. the Chief Executive and his direct reports) may be substituted. - (vi) For domestic races at least two of the Jury members must be present in person.
+The third member of the Jury can be present virtually.
+For international races all three jury members must be present in person. - (vii) To be eligible to serve on a competition jury Board Members/Senior Tri NZ Staff members must have completed the World triathlon Course on Competition Jury membership https://education.triathlon.org/mod/page/view.php?id=6604 - b) Duties of the Competition Jury: - (i) The Competition Jury rules on all Protests and on Level one Appeals - (ii) The Competition Jury may recommend the modification of the competition results as a consequence of their decision on the appeal or protest: - (iii) The Competition Jury chair is responsible for filing a written statement on all Protests and Appeals and decisions reached. - c) Competition Jury Integrity: - (i) The Competition Jury observes the following principles: - All parties to any Jury hearing will be treated with respect - Give equal weight to the evidence and testimony provided by all. - Recognise that honest testimony can vary and be in conflict as a result of personal observation or recollection. - Keep an open mind until all evidence has been submitted.

-- (i) The Competition Jury observes the following principles: - All parties to any Jury hearing will be treated with respect - Give equal weight to the evidence and testimony provided by all. - Recognise that honest testimony can vary and be in conflict as a result of personal observation or recollection. - Keep an open mind until all evidence has been submitted. - Recognise that an athlete is innocent until the alleged violation has been established to the complete satisfaction of the Competition Jury.
+Recognise that an athlete is innocent until the alleged violation has been established to the complete satisfaction of the Competition Jury.